Committee on Mediterranean Forestry Questions - Silva Mediterranea

 Valentina Garavaglia is expert on natural resources management.
 She has a PhD from the Earth, Environment and Biodiversity School and MSc in Analysis and Management of Natural Resources from the University of Milan.
 Valentina is currently working with the FAO Secretariat of Silva Mediterranea and in the last years she has been collaborating with many other teams of the FAO Forestry Department.
 She was the scientific secretary of Cost Action FP1202 on marginal/peripheral populations of forest trees (2012-2016) at the Forestry Research Center of Arezzo (Italy).
 Prior to that, she has worked as researcher at the University of Milan.

-Lucia Rivera Lima is an anthropologist and sociologist and holds a master’s degree in development studies from the University of Paris 1 Panthéon-Sorbonne.
-She has worked with international organizations such as Slow Food, IFAD, ILO, and FAO.
-Specializing in cultural and socioeconomic dimensions of food systems -particularly of forestry and coffee- Lucia has worked extensively on youth employment and engagement as well as Indigenous Peoples’ rights.
-Currently, she works at the Forest and Landscape Restoration Mechanism (FLRM) and the Silva Mediterranea secretariat of FAO.
+Lucia Rivera Lima is an anthropologist and sociologist with a master’s degree in Development Studies from the University of Paris 1 Panthéon-Sorbonne.
+She has worked with international organizations including Slow Food, IFAD, ILO and FAO.
+Her work focuses on the cultural and socioeconomic dimensions of agrifood systems, particularly forestry and coffee, with a strong focus on youth engagement and Indigenous Peoples’ rights.
+She is currently a Forest Restoration and Social Inclusion Consultant with FAO, supporting the Forest and Landscape Restoration Mechanism (FLRM) and the Silva Mediterranea secretariat.

 image2